satishpolasi/document_portal/README.md

 docker tag my-app:latest your-dockerhub-username/my-app:latest

-Example (if your Docker Hub username is tanisi):
+Example (if your Docker Hub username is satish:

-docker tag my-app:latest tanisi/my-app:latest
+docker tag my-app:latest satish/my-app:latest

 4. Push the image
 docker push your-dockerhub-username/my-app:latest

 Example:

-docker push tanisi/my-app:latest
+docker push satish/my-app:latest

 ✅ After this, the image will be available on Docker Hub under your account.
 You can then pull it from anywhere using: